opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/left-side/index.md

   {{< container-image path="images/Left-Side-Step-13.png" alt="Securing the Bottom V-slot Extrusion to the top of the Back Left Leg" >}}
   {{< container-image path="images/inner_screws.png" alt="Securing the Bottom V-slot Extrusion to the top of the Back Left Leg alternate view" >}}

-14. Next, attach the GT2 Timing Pulley to the spindle of a NEMA17 stepper motor.
-Tighten one of the grub screws on the pulley into the flat spot on the spindle.
+14. Slide the GT2 Timing Pulley onto the the motor shaft of a NEMA17 stepper motor with the grub screw side facing the motor body.
+Align the pulley so that the end is roughly flush with the end of motor shaft, then tighten one of the grub screws on the pulley into the flat side of the motor shaft.
   {{< container-image path="images/Left-Side-Step-14.png" alt="Attaching the GT2 Timing Pulley to the NEMA17 stepper motor" >}}

 15. Mount the NEMA17 stepper motor to the {{<tooltip>}}Back Left Leg{{<definition>}}FDM-0003{{</definition>}}{{</tooltip>}}.
 Attach it using four M3x8mm screws, ensuring that the connector is facing inwards towards the zip tie loops as dictated in the picture.